 - Item Picker: tap+hold, then tap on the canvas to select or deselect one stroke at a time

 Whichever you choose, you’ll see a Selection popup appear at the bottom of the screen.
 The first tab on the left reads Lasso.
 If you were to tap this button, you would toggle it to Item Picker.
 If you were to tap a third time, you’d find the Color Picker.
 Let’s stay with Lasso for now.

 Tap+hold+drag your finger around the square, and lift your finger.
 Your square is now selected.

 Do you see the popup that appeared above your selection?
 Tap the “Duplicate” icon.

 4. Great.
 Now drag your duplicated square up one diagonal grid square.
 It will snap into place.

 Deselect the square by tapping the canvas away from your selection.

 5. Let’s complete the cube.
 In the Precision menu, find the Line guide and activate it.

 You can see this line goes on forever, great for ruler-like line drawings when Measure is active.
 But to draw an exact line segment, double-tap the crosshairs at the center of the guide.
-This will contain your line to the boundaries between the handles.
+This will contain your line drawing to the boundaries between the handles.